kopia/kopia/site/content/docs/Advanced/Caching/_index.md

 Where `{unique-id}` is a hash of configuration file used and unique identifier that's specific to a connected repository.

 The cache directory location can be overridden when connecting to a repository by specifying `--cache-directory` flag or `KOPIA_CACHE_DIRECTORY` environment variable.
-It will be persited in the configuration file.
+It will be persisted in the configuration file.

-When set `KOPIA_CACHE_DIRECTORY` environment variable takes precendence over location stored in the configuration file.
+When set `KOPIA_CACHE_DIRECTORY` environment variable takes precedence over location stored in the configuration file.

 ### Cache Types